 Know their Specific Habitat Needs

-Capybaras are semi-aquatic animals, which mean they need constant access to water source, and even mud.
+Capybaras are semi-aquatic house pet, which mean they need constant access to water source, and even mud.
 They stay in mud to cool down and protect their body from sunburn, and they love to swim and they usually favor to defecate in the water.
 You can of course, train them to defecate in dry pans.
 Also, they’re pretty active and love to run around.
 This means you need to provide them enough outdoor space to roam around and swim.

 Controlling Aggression and Biting